-For the denial of services to be illegal discrimination, it must be based on someone’s race; color; sex; national origin; marital status; religion; handicap or disability; the use, handling or training of a guide or support animal for disability; or relationship to a person with a disability.
+For the denial of services to be illegal discrimination, it must be based on someone’s race; color; religion; national origin; sex; pregnancy; childbirth or related medical conditions; age; marital status; sexual orientation; gender identity; military status; disability; the use, handling or training of a guide or support animal for disability; or relationship to a person with a disability.

 It is important to know that it is also illegal to discriminate against someone because they have opposed illegal discrimination, filed a complaint, or assisted in an investigation.
 This is called retaliation, and the law protects those who oppose illegal behavior.

 Here are just a few situations that may be illegal discrimination in public accommodations:

 - a restaurant owner refuses to serve a customer wearing religious headgear

 - a delivery service will not deliver to a largely minority neighborhood, but serves surrounding non-minority neighborhoods